Noel-Watters/E-Commerce-App/README.md

 - Added unit tests for **CartSlice** and **RegisterButton**.
 - Added integration test for shopping cart functionality.
 - Refactored and organized code for improved readability.
+### v1.3.0
+- Implemented **Admin-Only Product Management**: Only admin users can add, edit, or delete products.
+- Added **Google Login Integration**: Users can now log in with their Google account.